 The bill, S.B.
 No. 1428, aims to enhance the measures ensuring that individuals not eligible for employment in public schools are not hired.
 It introduces a new section, 22.089, which prohibits school districts and other educational entities from allowing individuals to begin employment before obtaining their criminal history record information.
-Additionally, the bill amends Section 22.092 to clarify that these entities must discharge or refuse to hire individuals listed on a registry of ineligible persons, which now includes more specific categories of disqualifying offenses, such as certain felonies and misdemeanors involving moral turpitude.
+Additionally, it amends Section 22.092 to clarify that these entities must discharge or refuse to hire individuals listed on a registry of ineligible persons, which now includes more specific categories of disqualifying offenses, such as certain felonies and misdemeanors involving moral turpitude.

 Statutes affected: Introduced: Education Code 22.092, Education Code 22.096, Education Code 22.085 (Education Code 22)